When we decided to purchase a recliner sofa, we learned a few things that I'm happy to pass along.

 Tips for Using a Manual Recliner

 - If you have long fingernails: You need to pull the lever carefully if you have long fingernails.
 If you hold it wrong, you could break your nails.
 That may sound a girly thing to say, but it's painful when it happens.

-- Pushing the leg rest down is quite strenuous on my legs and abdomen.
+- Pushing the leg rest down: Pushing the leg rest down is quite strenuous on my legs and abdomen.
 We're getting the knack now and shuffle towards the front of the seat to have more leverage.
 I'm not very tall, so it's particularly hard for me.
 An elderly person may well find the process difficult.

 - The leg rest is adjustable: The back of the sofa moves a little when the leg rest is out, but not enough to tip you backward.
 It's very comfortable, and you can have your legs at the angle of choice.
 When using a footstool, your legs tend to be straight out, which can result in painful knees if you sit for an extended amount of time.

 - The seats are essentially separate from each other.
 If the person next to you moves about, it doesn't affect your seat—there's no jiggle factor.